deulofeu1/LLM-RAG-Zotero/README.md

 This project integrates the Zotero literature library as an external knowledge base for machine learning models utilizing Retrieval-Augmented Generation (RAG) technology, implemented through Python and Ragflow.
 It offers a robust solution for managing academic references, enabling users to effectively leverage their Zotero libraries in various applications.
 Key features include free access, duplicate removal, incremental processing, and automatic synchronization.

+For more details and video guidance, please refer to: [Video Guide](https://www.bilibili.com/video/BV1ntAaeRETC/?spm_id_from=333.1387.homepage.video_card.click&vd_source=baada489582bbf847a6a36dd00fff036)

 ## Features

 - **Free Access**: The method is open-source and free to use, making it accessible for researchers and developers alike.